lavdeep2332/inkle-Social-Assignment/README.md

 Privacy by Design (Blocking): Blocking is handled at the QuerySet level.
 By overriding the get_queryset method, I ensure that if User A blocks User B, User B’s content is filtered out of the API response immediately.
 This is more secure than filtering in the frontend or serializer.

-Bash
+# Local Setup Guide
+If you wish to run this locally instead of using the live link, follow these steps:

+1. Clone the Repository
 git clone [Your GitHub Link]
 cd social-feed-api

-2. Create Virtual Environment
+3. Create Virtual Environment

-Bash

 python -m venv venv
-# Windows
+**Windows**
 venv\Scripts\activate
-# Mac/Linux
+**Mac/Linux**
 source venv/bin/activate

 3. Install Dependencies

-Bash

 pip install -r requirements.txt

 4. Run Migrations

-Bash

 python manage.py migrate

-5. Create Admin User (To test Admin features)
+5. Create Admin User (To test Admin features) python manage.py createsuperuser

-Bash

-python manage.py createsuperuser
 6. Start Server

-Bash

 python manage.py runserver

-Testing with Postman
+# Testing with Postman
 I have included a comprehensive Postman collection to make testing easy.

 Option A: View Online Docs Click the "API Documentation" link at the top of this Readme.
 Option B: Import Collection

 Find the Social_Feed_Collection.json file in this repository.